albuck/SEL-keyboard/README.md

 ![SEL Keyboard Dvorak](img/sel_dvorak.png)

-+ The second image shows the Dvorak layout.
++ The second image shows the Dvorak layout (m-dash added to the free key).

 -----------------------------------------------